eldstal/CTF/README.md

 ## Frontend
 A simple print-a-table thing to begin with, this is already implemented as `--frontend basic`

-After that, the [sky](https://blessed.readthedocs.io/en/latest/) is the limit!
+A fancier ready-to-use thing (it's the default) is `--frontend fancy`

 Support is in place for multiple frontends active at the same time, so maybe one for sound, one for video, one for external lighting effects, etc.